octobercms/docs/3.x/extend/system/sending-mail.md

 System | system | Used for internal, back-end mail

 <a id="oc-registering-mail-layouts-templates-partials"></a>
-### Registering mail layouts, templates & partials
+### Registering Mail Layouts, Templates & Partials

 Mail views can be registered as templates that are automatically generated in the back-end ready for customization.
 Mail templates can be customized via the *Settings > Mail templates* menu.
-The templates can be registered by overriding the `registerMailTemplates` method of the [Plugin registration class](../plugin/registration.md#oc-registration-file).
+The templates can be registered by overriding the `registerMailTemplates` method of the [plugin registration file](../extending.md).

 ```php
 public function registerMailTemplates()